Terror in the Family: Plot

 Meanwhile, Cynthia and Todd have no idea what to do about Deena.
 When they find marijuana and tests with failing grades in her bedroom, Todd grounds her, telling her he is removing her stereo and phone and forbidding her from seeing Garret again.
-Threatening to call the police if she doesn't comply, Deena responds by threatening Todd that she'll tell the police she acted in self-defense and that he tried to rape her.
+Threatening to call the police if she does not comply, Deena responds by threatening Todd that she will tell the police she acted in self-defense and that he tried to rape her.
 While Deena has Adam deliver a note to Garret telling him she wants to run away now, Cynthia starts undermining Todd's decisions, making snacks for Deena and asking Todd to return her stereo.
 Todd initially refuses until Deena has completed her missing schoolwork, but relents when Cynthia starts to open a bottle of wine.
 Deena sneaks out again to see Garret, who reveals he got into a violent confrontation with his mother and a man she brought home, so he has decided to leave town immediately, telling Deena to pack up and meet him.
 Deena is caught sneaking in and her parents react furiously, which results in Deena hitting her mother with a phone and threatening to stab her father.
-Adam calls the police, who arrest Deena, over the protests of her parents, who are convinced that "drugs" are to blame, and that she should be taken to the hospital and treated.
+Adam calls the police, who arrest Deena, over the protests of her parents, who are convinced that drugs are to blame, and that she should be taken to the hospital and treated.
 As Deena is put in the police car she sees an incredulous Garret, with his backpack, among the spectators.
 Although her parents attempt to withdraw the charges, Deena is released into her aunt Judith's custody, put on probation for 6 weeks, ordered to have no contact with her parents and to visit a therapist.

 When Deena questions where her impulse to strike Cynthia came from because she was never even spanked, Judith tells her that when she and Cynthia were children, their mother hit them, and Cynthia went to the other extreme.
 Cynthia, who has been drinking, calls and asks Deena where she went wrong because they were "best friends," and that she tried hard to be a good mother.
-When Deena doesn't respond to Cynthia's claim that she's the only one she has to talk to, Cynthia resentfully tells her she is sorry that she called.
-She continues to drink and phone Deena, who refuses her calls, asking Judith why someone else couldn't have the responsibility.
+When Deena does not respond to Cynthia's claim that she is the only one she has to talk to, Cynthia resentfully tells her she is sorry that she called.
+She continues to drink and phone Deena, who refuses her calls, asking Judith why someone else could not have the responsibility.